When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

-In this section, we introduce the reader to the basics concepts of communication systems and wireless channel models required to study \ac{CaTP} problems.
-We begin by introducing a common communication system: {\bf transceiver}.
-This is a device composed of a transmitter and a receiver.
-When a communications link is established between two entities, it can take three different forms: \begin{enumerate} \item {\bf Simplex Link}: one entity operates as a transmitter only and the other operates as receiver only.
-The data flow is always unidirectional. \item {\bf Full-Duplex Link}: both entities receive and transmit simultaneously.
-Two independent data flows in opposite directions occur simultaneously. \item {\bf Half-Duplex Link}: both entities receive and transmit in turns, where two independent data flow in opposite directions, but only one is active at a time.
-This can be implemented using {\bf time duplexing}: during an interval of time, one entity transmits and the other receives, and during the following interval of time, the roles are swapped.
-This process is periodically repeated. \end{enumerate}
+{\bf Half-Duplex Link}: both entities receive and transmit in turns, where two independent data flow in opposite directions, but only one is active at a time.
+This can be implemented using {\bf time duplexing}, where during an interval of time, one entity transmits and the other receives.
+During the next interval of time, the roles are swapped.
+This is periodically repeated. \qedsymbol{}

 We now provide a brief overview of the digital transmission.
 The {\bf source node} generates data as blocks of bits or as a continuous stream of bits.
 This data is then divided in small groups, which are inserted into packets to form the payload\footnote{The payload's size can be constant or variable depending on the communications protocol selected.}.
 Each packet has a {\bf header} that contains information such as the destination and/or checkup bits to evaluate the integrity\footnote{In other words checking if the packet has been received with errors.} of the packet at the receiver.
-There are two main strategies to exploit the checkup bits in the packet's header: \begin{enumerate} \item {\bf Retransmission}: if the receiver does not detect any error in the received data packet, it transmits a confirmation packet back to the source node (containing no payload) indicating that the data packet was correctly received.
-Thereafter, the source node can transmit new data packets (containing new payload).
-However, if the receiver detects an error in the received data packet, it does not send back the confirmation packet.
-When the source node realizes that it did not receive a confirmation packet, it assumes that an error occurred and re-transmits the same data packet.
-The number of retransmissions will depend on the particular communications protocol. \item {\bf No-retransmission:} if the receiver detects an error in the data packet, it discards the payload.
-On the other hand, if the packet is correctly received, the receiver does not transmit any confirmation to the source node and simply waits for the next packet.
-The source node continues to transmit data packets. \end{enumerate} The retransmission strategy provides robustness to the transmission of data at the cost of a lowered bit rate and increased latency due to the time spent in confirmation and retransmission of data packets.
-The no-retransmission strategy can achieve a higher bit rate and lower latency at the cost of more erroneous or missing data.
-The selection of the transmission strategy will depend on the particular application requirements.
+There are two main strategies to exploit the checkup bits in the packet's header: